Background

 Requirements

-Issue a Children’s Product Certificate (CPC) that provides evidence of the product’s compliance.
-More information and an example of a CPC can be found here
+- Possess a Children’s Product Certificate (CPC) that provides evidence of the product’s compliance.
+More information and an example of a CPC can be found here.

-Have a label with tracking information attached to the product and its packaging
+- Have a label with tracking information attached to the product and its packaging for children.

 Consequences